b-lukaszuk/julia_luzne_zadanka/book5/README.md

 # Description

 Selected bits/tasks from "Grokking algorithms" by Aditya Y. Bhargava used for educational purposes.
+They may be modified at will.

 For training I will solve them with [Julia](https://julialang.org/), despite the fact that the code examples from the book are written in [Python](https://www.python.org/).